 If you don’t learn enough French words, nothing else matters.

-While learning new words might not always feel like the most pressing issue in our French-learning lives, building your vocabulary can actually mark the difference between remaining a stammering speaker and blossoming into a fluent conversationalist.
+Building your vocabulary can actually mark the difference between remaining a stammering speaker and blossoming into a fluent conversationalist.

-Focusing on your vocabulary should be a top priority, and that’s why we’re about to take a look at the very best resources for doing just that.
+That’s why we’re about to take a look at the very best resources for doing just that.

 If you want to flourish in French, it pays to use your words well!